cscart/docs/en/cscart_addons/addons/google_analytics_enhanced_ecommerce/index.rst

 Installing the add-on
 =====================

-    Install the “Google Analytics Enhanced Ecommerce” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
+    Install the “GA Pro” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

 ==================
 Available settings